trizen/raku-rosettacode/programming_tasks/L/Loop_over_multiple_arrays_simultaneously.md

 # [Loop over multiple arrays simultaneously][1]

+Note that all of the following work with *any* iterable object, (array, list, range, sequence; anything that does the Iterable role), not just arrays.

+### Basic functionality

 ```perl
 for <a b c> Z <A B C> Z 1, 2, 3 -> ($x, $y, $z) {
    say $x, $y, $z;